 RXR.Lab Launches World’S First Blockchain Crowdfunding-Lottery Platform To Break The System: Lottery, Crowdfunding, And Real Equity In One

 For lottery draws, if you don't win, can you still recover some of your investment costs?
-You basically lose everything you put into the account!
-RXR innovatively introduces“listed company mechanism and blockchain technology” into the gambling industry: even if you don't win, you may be able to recover part or even all of your investment.
+You basically lose everything you put into the account! innovatively introduces "listed company mechanism and blockchain technology" into the gambling industry: even if you don't win, you may be able to recover part or even all of your investment.
 Is it possible?“One-Dollar Purchase” is a crowdfunding and lottery project which has a wide audience around the world.
-It allows users to participate with minimal investment for the chance to win high-value items, such as:“$10 win 1BTC”.
-RXR rejects“air tokens”.
-In our business model,“ 1 RXR Token = 1 RXR equity “.
-“50% off token allotment” major interest compensation mechanism: In the regulatory rules for listed companies in various countries, the“share allotment discount rate” of listed companies generally cannot exceed 15% off, that is, it cannot be lower than 85% of the average stock price of the listed company in the past 20 days, otherwise it will harm the interests of old shareholders.
-RXR has launched a major interest compensation mechanism of“50% off token allotment”, that is, in each“One-Dollar Purchase” activity, all participants of the activity, especially those who did not win the prize, can obtain the“50% off token allotment right” to obtain RXR Token at a low cost, and the missing token allotment funds will be compensated by the platform taxes and fees !
-Continuous rise in the price of Token : Because“1 RXR Token = 1 RXR equity”, as RXR's business continues to develop and profits continue to increase, according to the Nobel-winning CAPM (Capital Asset Pricing Model), RXR's stock price (RXR Token price) will definitely continue to rise.
+It allows users to participate with minimal investment for the chance to win high-value items, such as:“$10 win 1BTC”. rejects "air tokens".
+In our business model, " 1 RXR Token = 1 equity ".
+“50% off token allotment” major interest compensation mechanism: In the regulatory rules for listed companies in various countries, the“share allotment discount rate” of listed companies generally cannot exceed 15% off, that is, it cannot be lower than 85% of the average stock price of the listed company in the past 20 days, otherwise it will harm the interests of old shareholders. has launched a major interest compensation mechanism of "50% off token allotment", that is, in each "One-Dollar Purchase" activity, all participants of the activity, especially those who did not win the prize, can obtain the "50% off token allotment right" to obtain RXR Token at a low cost, and the missing token allotment funds will be compensated by the platform taxes and fees !
+Continuous rise in the price of Token : Because "1 RXR Token = 1 equity", as business continues to develop and profits continue to increase, according to the Nobel-winning CAPM (Capital Asset Pricing Model), stock price (RXR Token price) will definitely continue to rise.
 As long as the non-winning participant is a long-termist and not a short-term speculator who enters and exits quickly, and holds the shares firmly, the price of the RXR Token allotment to him at a low cost will continue to rise and continue to generate dividend for him.
-It can be a realistic possibility for him to recover part or even all of the cost invested in participating in this“One-Dollar Purchase” event!
+It can be a realistic possibility for him to recover part or even all of the cost invested in participating in this "One-Dollar Purchase" event!
 (For details, please refer to the white paper , RXR token model chapter.
 Taking customers who participated in the first operating cycle as an example, all costs can be recovered in the 14th operating cycle!).

-This will be a revolution in the“One-Dollar Purchase” business model!
-The RXR platform has pioneered a rebalance between“efficiency and fairness”, turning the short-lived entertainment consumption method of“One-Dollar Purchase” into a sustainable business model!
-And through the major interest compensation mechanism of“50% off tokens allotment“, it is possible for non-winning participants to recover part or even all of the costs invested in participating in this“One-Dollar Purchase”event!
+This will be a revolution in the "One-Dollar Purchase" business model!
+The platform has pioneered a rebalance between "efficiency and fairness", turning the short-lived entertainment consumption method of "One-Dollar Purchase" into a sustainable business model!
+And through the major interest compensation mechanism of "50% off tokens allotment ", it is possible for non-winning participants to recover part or even all of the costs invested in participating in this "One-Dollar Purchase"event!

 "【0 Dollar】Lottery, Thousand Times of Dream!", this will be a subversive revolution in the global gambling industry!